Norma McCorvey: Baby at the center of the lawsuit

 In 2021, Shelley Lynn Thornton was publicly revealed as having been the fetus at the center of the Roe case.
-Thornton became aware that McCorvey was her birth mother in 1989, after a National Enquirer journalist tracked down Thornton, then a teenager, and told her about her prenatal history.
-The journalist was motivated by McCorvey's appearance on the Today show, in which she spoke of her desire to meet her daughter.
-Finding out she was McCorvey's birth daughter greatly upset Thornton.
+Thornton became aware that McCorvey was her birth mother in 1989, after a National Enquirer journalist tracked down Thornton, who was 19 years old, and told her about her prenatal history.
+The journalist had been motivated by McCorvey's appearance on the Today show earlier that year, in which she said she wanted to find and meet her daughter.
+Learning that she was McCorvey's birth daughter greatly upset Thornton.

 In 1991, Thornton became pregnant and did not have an abortion because, according to Thornton, abortion was "not part of who [she] was".
 By 2021, Thornton had met McCorvey's two other daughters (Thornton's half-siblings), but never met McCorvey.
 According to Thornton, she and McCorvey had a phone conversation in 1994, in which McCorvey told her that she should have thanked her for not having an abortion.
 Thornton's visceral reaction was, "What!
 I'm supposed to thank you for getting knocked up ... and then giving me away?"
 Thornton added that she "would never, ever thank [McCorvey] for not aborting [her]".
-She reflected that "when someone's pregnant with a baby, and they don't want that baby, that person develops knowing they're not wanted."
+She said that "when someone's pregnant with a baby, and they don't want that baby, that person develops knowing they're not wanted."

 After her public revelation in 2021, Thornton stated she was "neither pro-life nor pro-choice".